-RiverFirst is the outcome of two groundbreaking Minneapolis Riverfront Design efforts, begun in 2010 under the leadership of the Minneapolis Park and Recreation Board.
+RiverFirst is the outcome of two groundbreaking Minneapolis Riverfront Design efforts that began in 2010 under the leadership of the Minneapolis Park and Recreation Board.

 MINNEAPOLIS RIVERFRONT DEVELOPMENT INITIATIVE (2011-12)